LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.
+### version TBD
+*Released*: TBD
+* Update URLResolvers to handle URLs that may go to a separate application
+* Add StorageStatusRenderer for showing the storage status of a sample

 ### version 0.75.0
 *Released*: 9 July 2020